 Physicians should counsel patients on the importance of uninterrupted dosing, particularly in the early months of treatment (see hypersensitivity).

-Healthcare professionals administering natalizumab subcutaneous injection outside a clinical setting (OCS), e.g. at home, must complete the OCS Administration Checklist for each patient prior to each administration.
+Healthcare professionals administering natalizumab subcutaneous injection outside a clinical setting, e.g. at home, must review the Pre-Administration Checklist for each patient prior to each administration.
+In case of administration by the patient or by a caregiver, they must be instructed to review the Pre-Administration Checklist prior to each dose.

 Hypersensitivity